5 minutes with... Dana Chisnell

 This is what the main research agenda looked like.

-in five or six years, it took a lot of people to collect those stories.
+in five or six years, it took a lot of people to collect those stories,

-Design is a team sport after all.
+design is a team sport after all.

 The first one we did needed 30 researchers and 40 participants.

 The next one took 100 interviews by my co‑director

 and I, that we did on the street in various cities.

 The next one gave us more than 35 voters